momentumdevcon/website/src/assets/blog/20241010-what-to-expect.md

 To end the day, we'll meet in the main ballroom at 5:10 for Closing Remarks.

-I know that this is the final session of a long, tiring day.
-I will keep it short and sweet.
+I know that you'll be eager to get to the after-party!
+We will keep it short and sweet.

 ### After-party

-Come celebrate with us at Brewdog!
+Come celebrate with us at [Brewdog Cincinnati](https://maps.app.goo.gl/FrgpyDJhRP65iKM76)!

 Immediately after the closing remarks, walk across the street to Brewdog for delicious (free!) food and great company.
 We'll have volunteers conveniently stationed to steer you on your way.
 Your conference badge gets you in the door, so bring it with you to Brewdog.